MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-iot-tutorial-prerequisites.md

 Wondering where to get the add-on?
 [Go to AppSource to install the Connected Field Service add-on](https://appsource.microsoft.com/product/dynamics-365/mscrm.58666c7d-65ee-452d-8708-70b4d471d4c0?tab=Overview).

 ## Install Connected Field Service sample data
- Download and install the Connected Field Service sample data package, which is designed for use with the Contoso template in Azure IoT Central.
+Next, you'll need to download and install the Connected Field Service sample data package, which is designed for use with the Contoso template in Azure IoT Central.
 The sample data also includes an **IoT Sample - Process alert** workflow that showcases automated alert triaging.

 Follow these steps to install the Connected Field Service sample data: